Protect Your Business: Essential Security Measures You Should Take

 Cyber threats

-Cyber threats are any potential or realized security breach which targets a business’s information system (digital software and hardware).
+Cyber threats are any potential or realized security breach that targets a business’s information system (digital software and hardware).

 In our increasingly digital age, over 54% of SMEs have experienced some form of cyberattack over the past 12 months.